Andie2302/WireGuardTools/README.md

 | **Linux** | OpenSSL | Native performance with system crypto libraries |
 | **macOS** | Security Framework | Optimized for Apple silicon and Intel |

+*All platforms use standardized RFC 7748 Curve25519 parameters for consistent behavior.*

 ## Security Considerations

 - Keys are generated using cryptographically secure random number generators
 - Private keys should be handled securely and cleared from memory when no longer needed
-- The library follows RFC 7748 Curve25519 specifications
+- The library uses standardized RFC 7748 Curve25519 parameters for consistent behavior
 - Uses proven platform-native cryptographic implementations
-- No custom cryptographic code - relies entirely on .NET Framework crypto APIs
+- Cross-platform compatibility ensured through explicit parameter specification

 ## Contributing